999 Wilder

 No analysis available

-I searched for card/fob access terms such as key card entry, fob access, card reader, and keycard security.
-The remarks mention secured lobby, 24-hour security, and guard presence, but not a card-based access system.
+I searched for card/fob access terms such as key card entry, fob access, keycard security, and card readers.
+The remarks describe a secure building, 24-hour security, and guard presence, but do not mention a card-based access system.

 Security guard service is strongly supported across the current listings: 16/16 MLS records include SECGUA, and many public remarks independently confirm it.
 Phrases like '24-hour security,' 'onsite 24-hr security,' 'security guard presence,' and 'secured lobby entrance w/guard presence' appear repeatedly, suggesting this is a consistent building feature rather than a copy-paste anomaly.

-I looked for wording that would indicate patrol service, such as security patrol, roving security, or patrolled building.
-The public remarks confirm security/guard presence, but do not mention a patrol service.
+I looked for wording that would indicate patrol service, such as security patrol, roving security, or a patrolled building.
+The remarks reference 24-hour security and security guard presence, but not patrol service.

 No analysis available